Doctors Note Logo

 They form when skin cells get trapped under the surface.
 Over time, they fill with keratin (a soft, cheese-like material).

-If you're experiencing a firm, movable lump that matches this description, Ubie's free AI-powered Epidermoid Cyst symptom checker can help you understand your specific symptoms and what steps to take next.
+If you're experiencing a firm, movable lump that matches this description, you can use Ubie's free Epidermoid Cyst symptom checker to get a personalized assessment of your symptoms and receive guidance on the best next steps for your specific situation.

 2. Enlarged Lymph Node